Fédération Internationale de l'Automobile

 The Fédération Internationale de l'Automobile (FIA; International Automobile Federation) is an international organisation with two primary functions surrounding use of the automobile.
 Its mobility division advocates the interests of motoring organisations, the automotive industry and motor car users in the fields of road safety and traffic circulation.
 The sport division is a governing body for many international motorsport championships and disciplines, including Formula One.

 The FIA was formally established on 20 June 1904.
 It is headquartered at 8 Place de la Concorde, Paris, with offices in Geneva, Valleiry and London.
 The FIA consists of 245 member organisations in 149 countries worldwide.
-As of 2025, its president is Mohammed Ben Sulayem.
-The FIA is generally known by its French name or initials, even in non-French-speaking countries, but is occasionally rendered as International Automobile Federation.
+As of 2026, its president is Mohammed Ben Sulayem.
+The FIA is generally known by its French name or initials, even in non-French-speaking countries, but is occasionally rendered as the International Automobile Federation.

 Its most prominent role is in the licensing and sanctioning of Formula One, World Rally Championship, World Endurance Championship, TCR World Tour, World Rallycross Championship, Formula E, and various other forms of racing.
 The FIA along with the Fédération Internationale de Motocyclisme (FIM) also certify land speed record attempts.
 The International Olympic Committee provisionally recognised the federation in 2011, and granted full recognition in 2013.

 History

 The Association Internationale des Automobile Clubs Reconnus (AIACR, English: 'International Association of Recognized Automobile Clubs') was founded in Paris on 20 June 1904, as an association of national motor clubs.
 The association was designed to represent the interests of motor car users, as well as to oversee the burgeoning international motor sport scene.

-In 1922, the AIACR established the Commission Sportive Internationale (CSI), which would oversee international motorsport matters, such as setting the regulations for Grand Prix motor racing.
-Previously, this responsibility had been entrusted to the sporting commission of the Automobile Club de France.
-The World Manufacturers' Championship was introduced in 1925, replaced by the European Drivers' Championship in 1931 with a title awarded to the driver with the best results in the selected Grands Prix.

-Upon resumption of motorsport after the Second World War, the AIACR was renamed the Fédération Internationale de l'Automobile.
-The FIA established a number of championships in the following years; the World Championship for Drivers in 1950, and the World Championship for Sports Cars in 1953.
-That same year it also established the European Rally Championship, and then in 1963, the European Touring Car Challenge.

 In 1962, the FIA created the Commission Internationale de Karting (CIK, also CIK-FIA), to oversee the growing karting discipline at international level, with a Nations Cup organised in the first year.